avelezdo/portfolio-vue/README.md

 # My portfolio

-A portfolio based on Matt Pignatore's repository (https://github.com/mpaitgt/portfolio) made in Vue.js just for fun
+A portfolio made in Vue.js just for fun

 ## Project setup